adap/flower/baselines/fedper/README.md

 - GeForce RTX 3080 16GB
 - GeForce RTX 4090 24GB

 It's worth mentioning that GPU memory for each client is ~7.5GB.
-When training on less powerful GPUs, one can reduce the number of GPU in the configuration setting to e.g. 0.33.
+When training on powerful GPUs, one can reduce ratio of GPU needed for each client in the configuration setting to e.g. `num_gpus` to 0.33.

 > NOTE: One experiment carried out using 1 GPU (RTX 4090) takes somehwere between 1-3h depending on dataset and model.
 Running ResNet34 compared to MobileNet-v1 takes approximately 10-15% longer.